jasonmoo/helo/README.md

 #helo
 a discarding stmp/s server.

-helo represents the the full helo [smtp spec](https://tools.ietf.org/html/rfc5321) and portions ehlo (extended spec).
+helo represents the full helo [smtp spec](https://tools.ietf.org/html/rfc5321) and portions ehlo (extended spec).
 It discards all incoming commands, while sending the correct response.

 for use as a benchmarking/testing server.